Dejai/iris/practice/README.md

 ### [Permissions](https://dejai.github.io/iris_bros/practice/permissions.html) & [Permissions 2](https://dejai.github.io/iris_bros/practice/permissions2.html)
 > #### Date: February / March, 2016
 > #### Description: These simple pages are meant to offer short descriptions of the different permissions in IRIS.
+> #### The difference between the two is just a matter of where the description shows up.